-What Is the AFFF Firefighting Foam Lawsuit, and What Does it Contain?
+What is the AFFF Firefighting Foam Lawsuit, and What Does it Contain?

 AFFF, or aqueous film-forming foam, is a specialized firefighting foam used to suppress Class B fires fueled by flammable liquids.
 It contains water, foaming agents, and PFAS chemicals.
 PFAS are synthetic compounds valued for resisting heat, water, and oil.
 However, they are called “forever chemicals” due to their long-lasting presence in the environment and the human body.